 - AllianceLetter : monthly newsletter of the Boston Preservation Alliance :

 Mugar Memorial Library Stacks NA108.B67 B667 V.7-21 1986-2000 (missing V.11#4 V.12#1,3)

 - M.I.T.
-Rotch Library provides an index to the AllianceLetter by neighborhood.
+Rotch Library provides a volume/issue index to the AllianceLetter by neighborhood.
 Click the Boston Preservation AllianceLetter tab.

 See Newspapers below for historical and current accounts of projects and developments in Boston.

 Selected list of titles in print and electronic format.

 - Bay Cities and Water Politics: The Battle for Resources in Boston and Oakland.
 Sarah Elkind.
 University Press of Kansas.
 Mugar Library HD4464.B67E45 1998.

 - Book of Boston.
 Robert Shackleton.
 1917.
 (IA)

 - Boston Firsts : 40 Feats of Innovation and Invention that Happened First in Boston and Helped Make America Great.
 Lynda Morgenroth.
 Boston: Beacon Press, 2006.
 Chapters: Recreation & Celebration, Nature & the Environment.